The Seth Material: The Spiritual Teacher That Launched The New Age

 Our consciousness can do many things all in the gestalt of experience.
 We alter our consciousness, our thinking and perceptions, with drugs all the time in our modern life.
 Is it so hard then to consider that perhaps there may be more windows to look out of and receive information with our consciousness than the purely physical world can present?

 The Seth Material records the early experiences of Jane in regards to the personality known as Seth, and as well offers us a glimpse into the workings ‘behind the scenes’ that goes on during the production of many of Seth’s ‘own’ books.
 One day Jane relates having a tremendously psychic experience and writing out an outline of how reality is a form of ‘idea construction’.
-Because of this she decides to explore the phenomena further, using a spirit board, and eventually just herself.
-At the same time she also writes a book on extra sensory perception, and how one can foster such perceptions in their own lives.
+Because of this, she decides to explore the phenomena further, using a spirit board, and eventually just herself.
+At the same time, she also writes a book on extrasensory perception, and how one can foster such perceptions in their own life.

 I actually read Seth Speaks, and The Nature of Personal Reality before I read this book, which caused me to already be familiar with many subjects throughout the book.
-In fact, I would recommend that the reader read those first two books (the links direct you to buy directly from Amazon) before reading this one.
+In fact, I would recommend that the reader read those first two books before reading this one.
 This book reads as though you’re ‘in on it’ from the beginning, though it does an impressive job of bringing you into the fray as well.
 However, if you’re looking for detailed outlines and rhetoric on extensive new age topics, you’ll be better off with the books Seth ‘wrote’ himself.

 For those new to the ideas of spiritualism, looking for a spiritual teacher, or just even a new voice and perspective with which to view their lives, I can easily recommend The Seth Material.
 It’s a fascinating narrative and look at an intimate phenomenon that helped, well, “launch the new age.”
 Seth stands as one of the most renowned psychic personalities since he first started talking.
 If you’re interested in super detailed material in regards to your new age pursuits, I recommend Seth’s other books where he has full reign to dive into such subjects.

-This review is part of a larger series of reviews dealing with Seth and Jane Roberts
+This review was part of a larger series of reviews dealing with Seth and Jane Roberts